How Hidden Orders Generate Gaps in 1D Fermionic Systems

-The generality of the analysis here described suggests the presence of a universal mechanism extendable to any system in 1D, stating the presence of appropriate nonlocal LRO in every phase that shows a gap in the excitation spectrum.
-A further interesting topic which is still under debate concerns the relationship between the role of nonlocal order, topological phases, and long distance entanglement \cite{Campos06} in 1D.
+The generality of the analysis here described suggests the presence of a universal mechanism extendable to any system in 1D, stating the presence of appropriate LRO in every phase that shows a gap in the excitation spectrum.
+This property appears to be restricted to fermions, and not extendable to spin models, where a nonlocal order may become local, for instance after a Jordan-Wigner transformation.
+A related interesting topic still under debate concerns the relationship of non locality with topological phases \cite{Kruis04}, duality \cite{Cobanera13}, and long distance entanglement \cite{Campos06}.

-Regarding the possible presence of the discussed type of nonlocal orders in higher dimension, one should stress the different nature of the parity versus string order parameters, as depicted also in the cartoons of Fig.\ref{cartoon}.
-Indeed, the parity LRO is preserved by adding pairs of particles that locally break the order, and this can be done in arbitrary dimension.
-At variance, the string order requires that the added particles organise into a nonlocal 1D structure, a feature that seems difficult to generalise to higher dimension.
-With this in mind, it is reasonable to expect that phases with just parity order parameters (MI, LE, and BOW) could describe the physics of two-dimensional systems as well.
-This is consistent with very recent results on the relevance of parity correlator in the MI phase of the 2D Bose-Hubbard model \cite{zwerger}, as well as with findings on backflow correlations in the 2D Hubbard model \cite{TBG}, which emphasize the role of holon-doublon attraction in the MI phase.
+The possible presence of the discussed types of nonlocal orders in higher dimension could be addressed with the help of the cartoons in Fig.\ref{cartoon}.
+In principle, the parity LRO can be extended from strings to membranes in arbitrary dimension.
+At variance, $O_S^{\nu}$ seems more difficult to generalize to higher dimension.
+With this in mind, it is reasonable to expect that phases with parity order parameters (MI, LE, and BOW) could be present also in two dimensions.
+The conjecture is consistent with recent results on the relevance of parity correlator in the MI phase of the 2D Bose-Hubbard model \cite{zwerger}, as well as with findings on backflow correlations in the 2D Hubbard model \cite{TBG}, which emphasize the role of holon-doublon attraction in the MI phase.

-We thank F. Becca, S. Capponi, and M. Dalmonte for interesting discussions, and the CNR-INO BEC Center in Trento for CPU time.
-M.R. acknowledges support from the EU-ERC project no. 267915 (OPTINF).
+\textit{Aknowledgments.} We thank F. Becca, S. Capponi, and M. Dalmonte for interesting discussions, and the CNR-INO BEC Center in Trento for CPU time.
+L.B. acknowledges partial supports by the ``Agence Nationale de la Recherche'' under grant No. ANR 2010 BLANC 0406-0.
+M.R. acknowledges support from the EU-ERC project no. 267915 (OPTINF) and from the Compagnia di San Paolo.